joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-02-18_ssh-over-ssh.md

 ```

 So this is it!
-Soon I should be posting more command-line ninja skillz.
+Soon I should be posting more _command-line ninja skillz_.
 I've been using several of them recently, going back to the good 'n old geeky times :)